harshitsingh20/Event-Booking-App/README.md

 cd event-booking-app

 # Install dependencies
-npm install  # or yarn install
+npm install

 Running the Application

 Development Mode

+npm run dev

+# Start the production server
-npm run dev  # or yarn dev
+npm start  # or yarn start

 This starts the app in development mode at http://localhost:3000.